ASzecsenyi/RAG_QA/README.md

     pip install -r requirements.txt
     ```

-9. Start docker desktop

-10. Run the following command in the root directory of the project:
+9. Set the environment variables HUGGINGFACE_API_KEY and OPENAI_API_KEY:

     ```bash
+    export HUGGINGFACE_API_KEY=your_huggingface_api_key
+    export OPENAI_API_KEY=your_openai_api_key
+    ```

+10. Start docker desktop

+11. Run the following command in the root directory of the project:

+    ```bash
     docker-compose build
     ```

+12. Run the following command in the root directory of the project:

+    ```bash
+    docker-compose run web python manage.py migrate
+    ```

+13. Run the following command in the root directory of the project:

+    ```bash
+    docker-compose run web python manage.py createsuperuser
+    ```

 ## Usage

 To run the interactive Django shell:

-1. Do steps 1-10 in the 'Getting Started' section
+1. Do steps 1-13 in the 'Getting Started' section

 2. Run the following command in the root directory of the project: